-Position-specific details follow; explicit responsibilities and expectations for all positions are listed in Section 5.5.
+Position-specific details follow; explicit responsibilities and expectations for all positions are listed in Section 5.4.

-5.1 Teaching Assistant (TA)
+5.2.1 Teaching Assistant (TA)

 TAs work with faculty members in lower-level undergraduate classes, some upper-level undergraduate classes, and occasionally graduate classes.
-Duties may include holding office hours to answer student questions, replying to student emails or online posts, attending class, proofreading exams, proctoring (supervising) exams, and grading.
-Some classes have a discussion section led by a TA (subject to English proficiency requirement).
+Duties may include holding office hours to answer student questions, replying to student emails or online posts, attending class, proofreading exams, proctoring (supervising) exams, and grading; see Section 5.4 for more.
 A "grader" is a TA whose position is focused on grading.